grettke/help/help.md

 Donald Knuth wrote a lot *about* LP and *wrote* a lot *in* LP.
 That is revealing.
 To get the most about of LP you need to love programming.
 And you need to love writing.
 Really you need to love writing in whatever form that takes for you.
 And finally you need to love doing both together.
 Literate programmers are few and far between simply because the combination the three desires are uncommon.
 Despite that it is still fun to practice LP.
 And Org-Mode does LP so well.

-Org-Mode&rsquo;s LP tools are stunning and flawless.
+Org-Mode's LP tools are stunning and flawless.
 They shine so brightly that it can be difficult to take a look and see what is possible.
 HELP is my attempt to take the options that configure them building the perfect LP environment for me.
 Though HELP is still somewhat wild and unrefined the LP components are both precisely configured *and* understood.
 Probably only to me and I am fine with that.
 Teaching LP with Org-Mode would be an entirely different task!

-Mark my words for they are sure to change here and probably be struck down by the idiom-zapper plugin that I&rsquo;ve yet to write: this will be a stable version of my Emacs configuration for a long time.
+Mark my words for they are sure to change here and probably be struck down by the idiom-zapper plugin that I've yet to write: this will be a stable version of my Emacs configuration for a long time.
 All of my original desires are satisfied.
 This fine tool, the infinite abacus, has sat in this hearth long enough.
 Now it is time to carry it out into the wilderness and far above and beyond the mountaintops to reveal the other side and the mysteries that they reveal.

 # Special Operating Procedure